ComScore

 What to Consider When Choosing a Christmas Tree

 You’re here because you want a Christmas tree that will fill your home with its fresh pine scent, but fragrance isn’t the only thing you should take into account when deciding what type of Christmas tree to buy.
 Other factors to consider include the distance between branches (bushier varieties with tightly packed branches are great for hiding lights, but do better with small ornaments as opposed to long-dangling ones), the care requirements for maximum needle retention and minimal mess, and the overall shape for aesthetics.
-With that in mind, read on for a complete guide to our top picks and find a tree that fits the bill.
+With that in mind, read on for a complete guide to our top picks of the best smelling Christmas trees and find one that fits the bill.

 The 85 Best Christmas Cookies to Make This Holiday Season (All Cookie Swap and Santa Approved)